The problem: I wanted to let users select one or more days of the week for one of my projects.

 days = days | Friday | Friday

-Removing Friday from days in Go:
+from days

 days = days & ^Friday

-Removing Friday from days in most other languages:
+in most other languages:

 days = days & ~Friday